-Emphasize a balance in multiple transportation modes to provide a choice in travel modes and enable the community to maintain a high level of mobility and accessibility.
+Emphasize a balance in multiple transportation modes that will provide a choice in travel modes and enable the community to maintain a high level of mobility and accessibility.

-- The development of a Multi-modal planning report. - A low-income transit rider program through StarTran, and the inception of a Smart Commute program providing home ownership incentives for those who live near transit routes. - Transit Development Plan that is a Comprehensive Operations Analysis (COA) to provide guidance for StarTran operations and management. - Implementation of the Transit Development Plan and Comprehensive Operations Analysis. •
+- The development of a Multi-modal planning report. - A low-income transit rider program through StarTran, and the inception of a Smart Commute program providing home ownership incentives for those who live near transit routes. - Transit Development Plan that is a Comprehensive Operations Analysis (COA) to provide guidance for StarTran operations and management.

-- Multi-Modal Transportation Planning is designed to emphasize a balance in multiple transportation modes that include walking, bicycling, public transit, paratransit and vehicles. - A choice in travel modes enables the community to maintain a high level of mobility and accessibility while preserving community character. - Efforts include service improvements and expansion of transit service through the implementation of potential short and long range planning elements. - Continued implementation of the transit development strategies identified in the Transit ٠ Development Plan. - Congestion Management Process discussion dealing with multi-modalism. ٠
+- Multi-Modal Transportation Planning is designed to emphasize a balance in multiple transportation modes that include walking, bicycling, public transit, paratransit and vehicles. - A choice in travel modes enables the community to maintain a high level of mobility and accessibility while preserving community character. - Efforts include service improvements and expansion of transit service through the implementation of potential short and long range planning elements. - Congestion Management Process discussion dealing with multi-modalism. - Develop a TDM program that encourages alternative of transportation options, telecommuting, cooperation of large employers, and creative solutions that will provide choice and reduce traffic.